-2.7.1 General.

-- 2.7.1.1 The Contractor must demonstrate annually that it has an adequate network, as approved by CMS and the Department, to ensure adequate access to medical, behavioral health, pharmacy, community-based services, and long-term services and supports Providers that are appropriate for and proficient in addressing the needs of the enrolled population, including physical, communication, and geographic access.
+- 2.7.1 General. - 2.7.1.1 The Contractor must demonstrate annually that it has an adequate network, as approved by CMS and the Department, to ensure adequate access to medical, behavioral health, pharmacy, community-based services, and long-term services and supports Providers that are appropriate for and proficient in addressing the needs of the enrolled population, including physical, communication, and geographic access.
 The Contractor must maintain a Provider Network sufficient to provide all Enrollees with access to the full range of Covered Services, including behavioral health services, other specialty services, and all other services required in 42 C.F.R. §§422.112, 423.120, and 438.206 and under this Contract (see Covered Services in Appendix A).
-The Contractor must notify the CMT of any significant Provider Network changes immediately, but no later than five (5) days after becoming aware or should become aware of an issue, including a change in the Contractor's network of Affiliated Providers that renders the Contractor unable to provide one (1) or more Covered Services within the access to care standards set forth in Section 2.8.2, with the goal of providing notice to the CMT at least sixty (60) days prior to the effective date of any such change. - 2.7.1.2 The Contractor must comply with the requirements specified in 42 C.F.R. §§ 422.504, 423.505, 438.214, which include selection and retention of Providers, credentialing and re-credentialing requirements, and nondiscrimination. - 2.7.1.3 The Contractor may not employ or contract with Providers excluded from participation in Federal health care programs under either section 1128 or section 1128A of the Social Security Act, and implementing regulations at 42 C.F.R.
+The Contractor must notify the CMT of any significant Provider Network changes immediately, but no later than five (5) days after becoming aware or should become aware of an issue, including a change in the Contractor's network of Affiliated Providers that renders the Contractor unable to provide one (1) or more Covered Services within the access to care standards set forth in Section 2.8.2, with the goal of providing notice to the CMT at least sixty (60) days prior to the effective date of any such change.

+- 2.7.1.2 The Contractor must comply with the requirements specified in 42 C.F.R. §§ 422.504, 423.505, 438.214, which include selection and retention of Providers, credentialing and re-credentialing requirements, and nondiscrimination against particular Providers that serve high-risk populations or specialize in conditions that require costly treatment. - 2.7.1.3 The Contractor may not employ or contract with Providers excluded from participation in Federal health care programs under either section 1128 or section 1128A of the Social Security Act, and implementing regulations at 42 C.F.R.
 Part 1001 et seq.
-Federal financial participation (FFP) is not available for any amounts paid to the Contractor if the Contractor could be excluded from participation in Medicare or Medicaid under section 1128(b)(8)(B) of the Social Security Act. - 2.7.1.4 The Contractor shall establish, maintain and monitor a network that is sufficient to provide adequate access to all Covered Services under the Contract including the appropriate range of preventive, primary care and specialty service, taking into consideration: - 2.7.1.4.1 The anticipated number of Enrollees; - 2.7.1.4.2 The expected utilization of services, in light of the characteristics and health care needs of the Contractor's Enrollees; - 2.7.1.4.3 The number and types of Providers required to furnish the Covered Services; - 2.7.1.4.4 The number of Affiliated Providers who are not accepting new patients; and - 2.7.1.4.5 The geographic location of Providers and Enrollees, taking into account distance, travel time, the means of transportation and whether the location provides physical access for Enrollees with disabilities.
+Federal financial participation (FFP) is not available for any amounts paid to the Contractor if the Contractor could be excluded from participation in Medicare or Medicaid under section 1128(b)(8)(B) of the Social Security Act or for any of the reasons listed in 42 C.F.R. § 431.55(h). - 2.7.1.4 The Contractor shall establish, maintain and monitor a network that is sufficient to provide adequate access to all Covered Services under the Contract including the appropriate range of preventive, primary care and specialty service, taking into consideration: - 2.7.1.4.1 The anticipated number of Enrollees; - 2.7.1.4.2 The expected utilization of services, in light of the characteristics and health care needs of the Contractor's Enrollees; - 2.7.1.4.3 The number and types of Providers required to furnish the Covered Services; - 2.7.1.4.4 The number of Affiliated Providers who are not accepting new patients; and - 2.7.1.4.5 The geographic location of Providers and Enrollees, taking into account distance, travel time, the means of transportation and whether the location provides physical access for Enrollees with disabilities.